JoaquinMansilla/Spike-Sorter/README.md

 This programs pretends to be an useful and generic Matlab tool for making spike sorting and also to understand the process and make a tracing of it.

 # How to use it - Plug and play
 Download all files to the same folder.
-In Matlab change actual folder to Spike Sorter directory and run "SpikeSort" on the command line.
+In Matlab, change actual folder to Spike Sorter directory and run "SpikeSort" on the command line.
 To learn how Spike Sorter works and how to use it, read "Spike_Sorter_Manual.pdf" file.

 # Developers